auctus-team/pycapacity/paper/paper.md

 ---
-title: 'Pycapacity: A real-time task-space capacity calculation package'
+title: 'Pycapacity: a real-time task-space capacity calculation package for robotics and biomechanics'
 tags:
   - Python
   - robotics